-Our aim is to get people talking about mental health to reduce the stigma around mental health, as well as educating people on where to go to access help and support.
-Ultimately we want to see suicide rates reduced and young people accessing the support that they require which will hopefully prevent them from entering in to a mental health crisis.
-We want to eradicate prejudice behaviours towards those who are struggling with their mental health, and to challenge assumptions through conversations between those with lived experiences and those without, therefore encouraging a mutual journey of discovery, where learning can take place on both sides.
+Our aim is to reduce the stigma around mental health, as well as educating people on where to go to access help and support.
+Ultimately, we want to help young people and their families to access the support that they require which will hopefully prevent them from entering in to a mental health crisis.
+We want to eradicate prejudice behaviours and to challenge assumptions through conversations between those with lived experiences and those without, therefore encouraging a mutual journey of discovery, where learning can take place on both sides.

 Talk Out Loud

-‘Talk Out Loud’ is a weekly pop up provision for young people and parents, with the aim to raise awareness of mental health, engage people in creative therapeutic activities to encourage people to talk, and to offer support, guidance and signposting to both parents and young people.
-We serve hot chocolate and cake/sweets, and run activities to engage people in conversation, as well as creative therapeutic activities.
-We signpost people to various services where needed, and offer a listening ear as well as helpful advice and guidance where appropriate.
+‘Talk Out Loud’ is a weekly pop-up provision for young people and parents on their way home from school, with the aim to raise awareness of mental health, engage people in creative therapeutic activities to encourage people to talk, and to offer support, guidance, and signposting.
+We serve hot chocolate, milkshake, cake, and sweets, and run activities to engage people in conversation.
+We signpost people to various services where needed and offer a listening ear as well as helpful advice and guidance where appropriate.